MicrosoftDocs/dynamics365smb-docs/business-central/fa-setup.md

 * How you insure, maintain, and depreciate fixed assets.
 * How you record costs and other values in the general ledger.

-The table below has links to more information.
-After you set those things up, you can start various activities.
-For more information, see [Fixed Assets](fa-manage.md).
+The table below has links to more information on how to setup Fixed Assets.
+After you finish the setup, you can start working with Fixed Assets features.
+For more information, see [Using Fixed Assets](fa-manage.md).

 > [!NOTE]
 >   You can record fixed asset transactions in the **Fixed Asset G/L Journal** or **Fixed Asset Journal** pages, depending on whether the transactions are for financial reporting or for internal management.
-Help for Fixed Assets only describes how to use the **Fixed Asset G/L Journal** page.
+The help articles for Fixed Assets only describes how to use the **Fixed Asset G/L Journal** page.

 When you enable a fixed asset activity in the **G/L Integration** section on the **Depreciation Book Card** page, the **Fixed Asset G/L Journal** page is used to post transactions for the activity.

-The following table describes a sequence of tasks, with links to the topics that describe them.
+The following table describes a sequence of tasks needed for setting up Fixed Assets, with links to the topics that describe them.

 | To | See |
 | --- | --- |